 DOD procurement activities are governed by three sets of federal government regulations.
-The first set of regulations is which apply to the entire federal government (including DOD unless specifically noted otherwise) are outlined in the Federal Acquisition Regulation (FAR); the second set of regulations apply only to DOD and are outlined in the Defense Federal Acquisition Regulation Supplement (DFARS); the third set of regulations apply only to individual DOD Components are outlined in Component-unique FAR Supplements.25 Procurement actions in DOD must adhere to the various regulations, including those executed as part of DOD's acquisition programs, and PMs must take the regulations into account during the planning and execution of their programs.
-Recent Analysis of Defense Acquisition Despite the reforms generated by the Packard Commission's report and the Goldwater-Nichols Act, managing the implementation of these reforms historically has presented the greatest challenge for both DOD and Congress.
-This challenge was apparent when upon review the Packard Commission's recommendations were "a virtual mirror-image of the Fitzhugh Commission report"26 of 1970.
+The first set of regulations that apply to the entire federal government (including DOD unless specifically noted otherwise) are outlined in the Federal Acquisition Regulation (FAR); the second set of regulations apply only to DOD and are outlined in the Defense Federal Acquisition Regulation Supplement (DFARS); the third set of regulations apply only to individual DOD Components and are outlined in Component-unique FAR Supplements.
+Procurement actions in DOD must adhere to the various regulations, including those executed as part of DOD's acquisition programs, and PMs must take the regulations into account during the planning and execution of their programs.

+Recent Analysis of Defense Acquisition

+Managing and reforming defense acquisitions has historically presented a great challenge for both DOD and Congress.
+This challenge was apparent when upon review the Packard Commission's recommendations were "a virtual mirror-image of the Fitzhugh Commission report" of 1970.
 In 1989, the House Armed Services Committee held oversight hearings to determine what remaining work DOD had to fully implement the Commission's recommendations.
-It was found that important recommendations "such as the JRMB (Joint Requirements Management Board) and milestone budgeting were either never implemented or attempted but quickly abandoned."27 Some believe that the Commission and Goldwater-Nichols efforts were very constructive, making major contributions in reforming DOD's acquisition structure and practices.
-Others argue however, that "(a) case can be made that Goldwater-Nichols never implemented the Packard Commission principles"28 and that "Goldwater-Nichols reforms attempted, but ultimately failed, to get at the root of DoD's acquisition execution problems."29 Today, DOD acquisition structure and practice challenges continue, as do efforts to improve them.
-Four Major Reports.
-Four major reports were published between 2004 and 2006 that discuss the challenges facing defense acquisition and make 25 The Army, Air Force, Navy and Marine Corps, Defense Logistics Agency and US Special Operations Command each have unique supplements.
-26 Reeves, p.
+It was found that important recommendations "such as the JRMB (Joint Requirements Management Board) and milestone budgeting were either never implemented or attempted but quickly abandoned."
+Some believe that the Commission and Goldwater-Nichols efforts were very constructive, making major contributions in reforming DOD's acquisition structure and practices.
+Others argue however, that "(a) case can be made that Goldwater-Nichols never implemented the Packard Commission principles" and that "Goldwater-Nichols reforms attempted, but ultimately failed, to get at the root of DoD's acquisition execution problems."
+Today, DOD acquisition structure and practice challenges continue, as do efforts to improve them.

+Major Reports.
+Three major reports were published between 2005 and 2006 that discuss the challenges facing defense acquisitions and make recommendations to mitigate them.
+These reports are the Center for Strategic and International Studies'

+&lt;sup>26 The Army, Air Force, Navy and Marine Corps, Defense Logistics Agency and U.S. Special Operations Command each have unique supplements.

+&lt;sup>27 Reeves, p.
 16. The Fitzhugh Commission report was the result of a major examination of Defense Acquisition practices.
 It is both summarized and published in its entirety in CRS LTR 88-1399, available through request to CRS.

-27 Murdock, Flournoy, et al., p.
+&lt;sup>28 Murdock, Flournoy, et al., p.
 90.

-28 Murdock,, Flournoy, et al., p.
-96.